Agricultural Income – Meaning and Tax Treatment

 - Income derived from the sale of seeds.

 Examples of Non-Agricultural Income

 - Income from bee hiving.

-- Income from sale of spontaneously grown trees.
+- Income from the sale of spontaneously grown trees.

 - Income from dairy farming.